couchbase/couchbase-python-client/docs/source/api/gcouchbase.rst

 .. module:: gcouchbase

-The ``gcouchbase`` module offers a complete API which is fully compatible with the :class:`couchbase.connection.Connection` API, but is fully aware and optimized for the gevent :class:`~gevent.hub.Hub`.
+The ``gcouchbase`` module offers a complete API which is fully compatible with the :class:`couchbase.bucket.Bucket` API, but is fully aware and optimized for the gevent :class:`~gevent.hub.Hub`.

 Currently, this has been tested with `gevent` version 0.13 and 1.0.0.